 The new Order is a remedial order, which means it is ‘made by a minister under the Human Rights Act 1998 to amend legislation which has been found to be incompatible with the European Convention on Human Rights.’

 While the courts can make a declaration that legislation is incompatible with the ECHR the Government is not required to act on it.

 In this Order, the Government is changing the law in response to two court judgments which found that the good character requirement -when applied to these specific registration provisions – is incompatible with Articles 8 and 14 rights of the ECHR.

 - For background on the Order’s legislative process see the Joint Committee on Human Right’s Inquiry: British Nationality Act 1981 (Remedial) Order 2018.

-This Insight was updated on 16.08.19 to clarify the situation for children born to unmarried British fathers before 1 July 2006 and that some applicants will not be required to pay a registration fee.
+Note: This Insight was updated on 16 August 2019 to clarify the situation for children born to unmarried British fathers before 1 July 2006 and that some applicants will not be required to pay a registration fee.

 About the author: Hannah Wilkins is an Immigration and Asylum Researcher at the House of Commons Library.